Computer Entertainment Rating Organization: Rating process

 According to Kazuya Watanabe, CERO's senior director, the group of assessors is composed of five regular people unaffiliated with the game industry.
 They are trained by rating past games.
 The rating process is determined by 30 different expressions, each with an upper limit.
 The expressions that exceed the upper limit are designated as "banned expressions".
 In addition, six expressions are not allowed and are also considered to be banned expressions.
 The expressions are categorized into four different types: "Sex-related expression type" (Love, Sexual Content), "Violence expression type" (Violence, Horror), "Antisocial act expression type" (Drinking/Smoking, Gambling, Crime, Drugs), and "Language and ideology-related expression type" (Language).
 Each expression is rated using the A to Z scale that the rating marks use.
 After the group evaluates the game, the results are sent to CERO's main office where the final rating attempts to use the majority of the evaluators' ratings.

 Controversies and criticisms

+Misrating

 One month after the initial release of Atelier Meruru: The Apprentice of Arland, shipments of it were halted due to it having been misrated.
 It was re-released a few days later with a B rating from CERO.
 Its A (All Ages) rating was revoked and it was given a B (Ages 12+) rating instead, due to some suggestive themes featured in the game.
 The game was originally rated for all ages due to Gust allegedly not providing them with the complete content of the game for them to review.